Zail Singh: Rajiv Gandhi ministry (1984–87)

-However, Singh is best remembered for his stance on the Indian Post Office (Amendment) Bill, 1986.
+Singh is also remembered for his stance on the Indian Post Office (Amendment) Bill, 1986.
 The bill, passed by both houses of Parliament, empowered central and state governments to intercept, inspect and detain any items in the post perceived to be a threat to national security.
 In effect, the bill gave the government unbridled powers to surveil postal communication and violated citizens’ rights.
-Singh, instead of returning the bill to the parliament for its reconsideration, decided to withhold his assent to it.
-If the bill were to be sent back parliament, in which the Congress party held an overwhelming majority, it could have reiterated its support for the bill which would have forced Singh to give it his assent.
-As the Constitution places no time limit within which Presidential assent is to be given to legislation sent to him, Singh decided to keep it in abeyance – thus effecting a pocket veto.
+Singh, instead of returning the bill to Parliament for its reconsideration, decided to withhold his assent to it.
+If the bill were to be sent back to Parliament, in which the Congress party held an overwhelming majority, it could have reiterated its support for the bill which would have forced Singh to give it his assent.
+As the Constitution places no time limit within which presidential assent is to be given to legislation sent to him, Singh decided to keep it in abeyance – thus effecting a pocket veto.
 The bill remained unsigned even by his successor who returned it to the Rajya Sabha for its reconsideration.

-During 1986-87, as allegations of corruption began to surface in the procurement of Bofors howitzers by the Indian government, Singh sought information regarding the matter from the government.
+During 1986–87, as allegations of corruption began to surface in the procurement of Bofors howitzers by the Indian government; Singh sought information regarding the matter from the government.
 Gandhi took the stance that the president did not have the right to know every classified matter made available to the prime minister or the Council of Ministers and the Cabinet passed a resolution rejecting Singh’s demand.
 In Parliament, however, Gandhi stated that the "president was being fully informed", a patently false statement.
 Singh responded by writing to the prime minister narrating specific instances where no information had been furnished despite repeated demands.
 A copy of the letter was leaked to the press.
 This allegation by the head of state against the head of government served to further reduce the government’s credibility.

-By 1987, it was widely speculated that Singh intended to dismiss the Rajiv Gandhi ministry and appoint in its place a caretaker ministry under either R. Venkatraman or P. V. Narasimha Rao.
+By 1987, it was widely speculated that Singh intended to dismiss the Rajiv Gandhi ministry and appoint in its place a caretaker ministry under either R. Venkataraman or P. V. Narasimha Rao.
 As Singh’s tenure was drawing to a close, it was thought that such a move would lead to a second term in office for him with support from the opposition and members of the Congress party opposed to Gandhi.
 Gandhi, who had strained relations with the Chief of the Army Staff General Sundarji and his Defence Minister Arun Singh, was opposed to giving Singh a further term in office.
 Singh, however, never acted on the plan and decided not to seek a second term as he failed to get the open support of the opposition and feared it could lead to an army takeover.